-(4iii) If a radius of five times the anticipated well stimulation treatment length from a point of treatment extends beyond the productive horizon being evaluated for possible well stimulation treatment, then the well stimulation treatment radius analysis shall include a review of the geological formations adjacent to the productive horizon.
+(4iii) If five times the ADSA a radius of five times the anticipated well stimulation treatment length from a point of treatment extends beyond the productive horizon being evaluated for possible well stimulation treatment, then the well stimulation treatment area radius-analysis shall include a review of the geological formations adjacent to the productive horizon.
 The operator shall assess the mechanical rock properties, including permeability, relative hardness (using Young's Modulus), relative elasticity (using Poisson's Ratio), and other relevant characteristics of the geological formations to determine whether the geological formations will ensure the geologic and hydrologic isolation of the oil and gas formation during and following well stimulation.

-(5) The well stimulation treatment radius analysis shall include identification of all water within a radius of twice the anticipated well stimulation treatment length from each point of well stimulation treatment.
+(5) The well stimulation treatment area radius-analysis shall include identification of all water within two times the ADSA-a radius of twice the anticipated well stimulation treatment length from each point of well stimulation treatment.

-(b=) Utilizing the well stimulation treatment radius analysis conducted pursuant to subsection (a)(4)-subdivision (a), the operator shall design the well stimulation treatment so as to ensure that the well stimulation treatment fluids or hydrocarbons do not migrate and remain geologically and hydrologically isolated to the hydrocarbon formation.
+(b3) Utilizing the well stimulation treatment area radius-analysis conducted pursuant to subsection (a)(4)-subdivision (a), the operator shall design the well stimulation treatment so as to ensure that the well stimulation treatment fluids or hydrocarbons do not migrate and remain geologically and hydrologically isolated to the hydrocarbon formation.
 A well stimulation treatment shall not be designed to employ pressure exceeding 80% of of the API rated minimum internal yield on any casing string in communication with the well stimulation treatment.

-NOTE: Authority cited: Section 3013 and 3160, Public Resources Code.
-Reference: Section 3106 and 3160, Public Resources Code.
+NOTE: Authority cited: Sections 3013 and 3160, Public Resources Code.
+Reference: Sections 3106 and 3160, Public Resources Code.